xavierkoo/authentication-system/README.md

 # Ascenda Loyalty Authentication System

+Note: Commit history is lost as the original repository was located in a third-party private organization.

 This repository presents a highly scalable solution for implementing an authentication system for Ascenda's rewards platform.

 ## Tech Stack